Destro: Marvel Comics (1982–1994)

 Content to stay out of the ongoing war between G.I.
 Joe and Cobra, Destro is nonetheless made a target by Cobra Commander II, and Castle Destro is assaulted by Cobra.
-Turning the tables, Destro overpowers the fake Commander, and effectively takes over Cobra.
-While he unveils an intricate plan of checks and balances to keep the Cobra High Command and his Iron Grenadiers on even footing, the Baroness discovers that Snake Eyes was the soldier she believed shot her brother in Southeast Asia.
-Waging an ill-advised personal vendetta, she ensnares Snake Eyes and Storm Shadow in the NYC Cobra Consulate Building which is laid waste in the ensuing battle.
-As the roof collapses, and the three are about the plummet to their death, Destro arrives in a helicopter.
-He reveals that not only was he in Southeast Asia that day with his father, but that Snake Eyes was innocent of killing her brother Eugene.
+Regardless, Destro overpowers the fake Commander and effectively takes over Cobra.
+Destro unveils an intricate plan of checks and balances to keep the Cobra High Command and his Iron Grenadiers on even footing.
+The Baroness discovers that Snake Eyes was the soldier she believed shot her brother Eugene in Southeast Asia.
+Waging an ill-advised personal vendetta, she ensnares Snake Eyes and Storm Shadow in the New York City Cobra Consulate Building which is ruined in the ensuing battle.
+As the roof collapses and the three are about the plummet to their death, Destro arrives by helicopter.
+He reveals that not only was he in Southeast Asia that day with his father, but that Snake Eyes was innocent of killing Eugene.
 Taking his lover away, he removes his mask for her, and the two retire for a time, while the Baroness puts her life back together.

-As soon as Destro abandons Cobra, the original Commander returns, and locks most of his old lackeys in a freighter, and buries it under the volcano on Cobra Island.
-Among the victims are Zartan and Billy, although they have the distinction of being two of the three (Firefly being the last) who manage to dig themselves out.
-Because of his honorable character, they look to Destro for refuge.
+Once Destro abandons Cobra, the original Cobra Commander returns.
+He locks most of his old lackeys in a freighter and buries it under the volcano on Cobra Island.
+Among the victims are Zartan and Billy, but they manage to dig themselves out, as does Firefly.
+Because of Destro's sense of honorable character, they go to him for refuge.
 At the same time, the Commander (still seeking revenge on his old associates) assaults and destroys Castle Destro.
-Because of his spy in Cobra, Metal-Head, Destro manages to escape from the Castle, aided by G.I.
-Joe agent Chuckles, and the Commander puts a bounty on Destro's head.
+Because of his spy in Cobra, Metal-Head, Destro manages to escape from the castle, aided by G.I.
+Joe agent Chuckles, and the Commander puts a bounty on Destro.

-Now a marked man, Destro teams up with Billy and Zartan to rescue the Baroness, who is captured by Cobra in the raid.
-Teaming up with the G.I.
-Joe Ninja Force, the former Cobras break into the Night Creepers' citadel, and begin wiping out Cobra bank accounts.
-To save his fortunes, the Commander agrees to call off the bounty on Destro, return the Baroness to him, and provide him with a new castle.
+Now a marked man, Destro teams with Billy and Zartan to rescue the Baroness, who is captured by Cobra in the raid.
+Joining with the G.I.
+Joe Ninja Force, the former Cobras break into the Night Creepers' citadel and begin emptying Cobra bank accounts.
+To save his fortunes, Cobra Commander agrees to call off the bounty on Destro, return the Baroness to Destro, and provide him with a new castle.

-That turns out to be the Silent Castle in Trans-Carpathia, where Slice and Dice have assembled the remaining Red Ninjas.
+The new castle, Silent Castle in Trans-Carpathia, is where Slice and Dice have assembled the remaining Red Ninjas.
 With G.I.
-Joe guarding the Castle and Cobra arriving to activate the subliminal suggestions the Commander implanted in the Baroness while she was his prisoner, a four-way war breaks out, in the middle of which, Destro reveals the secret duality of the Castle.
+Joe guarding the Castle and Cobra arriving to activate the subliminal suggestions the Commander implanted in the Baroness while she was his prisoner, a four-way war breaks out, in the middle of which, Destro reveals the secret duality of the castle.
 Keeping his promise to the Baroness that he would love her so long as Castle Destro stands, he transforms the castle into a duplicate of his Scottish home, and the Baroness's love for him breaks the Commander's hold.
 Routing Cobra and the ninjas, the couple are left alone once more.